 Beard oils, balms, and waxes are great, but unless you have a tool to redirect those wild hairs in the beard style you desire, your beard will still look amateur.
 This is why beard maintenance shouldn’t be neglected.
 The use of a beard comb along with beard oils and other products will help maximize the benefits of your beard grooming.

-The investment of a high quality beard comb goes without saying.
-So let’s look at the top 5 best factors to consider when searching for where to buy your beard comb that’s right for you.
+The investment of a high-quality beard comb goes without saying.
+So let’s look at the top 5 best factors to consider when searching for where to buy the beard comb that’s right for you.

 1. Beard Comb Materials